AliesTaha/AliesTaha/README.md

 I am currently working on improving my <a href="https://aliestaha.github.io/">personal website</a>.

-I am also looking to land an internship this spring!
+I am also looking to land an internship this winter!
 Feel free to reach out to me by <a href="mailto:ali.taha@uwaterloo.ca">email</a>, or on my <a href="https://aliestasha.com">LinkedIn</a>.

 ## More About Me 🧑‍🎓:
 ### Languages